YMC-22/smart-filter/README.md

 To make a correct request, specify all the necessary parameters in JSON format.
 All parameters in double quotes.

 **Required params:**
-- `.data-target-ymcFilterID-LayoutID - class filter container on the page.`
+- `.data-target-ymcFilterID-LayoutID - class name of the filter container on the page.`
 - `meta - (Array) is an array of objects that include in the request settings.
 All objects must be in josn data format.`
 - `relation - defines a logical relationship between nested arrays.
 Default is "AND"`